 The puppy is wild or maybe a house Small dog that is kept in the home as a pet.
 How to Train Puppies?
 I will introduce the basic and primary things that will help full for the training of puppies.

-As you start training, make sure the schedule of feeding and then select a cool and charming environment for the training session.
-To maintain the health of the puppy, give a supplementary diet so the extra activities cannot harm the health and do not affect the body’s Physiological process How to Train Puppies.
+As you start training First of all make sure the schedule of feeding and then select a cool and charming environment for the training session.
+To maintain the health of the How to Train Puppies, give a supplementary diet so the extra activities cannot harm the health and do not affect the physiological process of the body.

 The first step toward beginning training you will ensure the health status of your puppy if any indication of illness is found.
 First, tackle the illness and then start training.
 The illness may be categorized based on health profile that may be anemia( deficiency of blood), fast heartbeat, night blindness, color blindness, motion, constipation, Playrix infections, lung abnormalities, loss of appetite, and other acute and chronic disorders.